 We have compiled a Glossary of Local Search Terms and Definitions to help you understand local SEO.
 Listed are some of the most commonly used local search terms and definitions.

-Status notation on the Google Places for Business dashboard if the listing is live
+active Status notation on the Google Places for Business dashboard if the listing is live

 For more information see: Local Directories and Citations